 Saft is Helping Power Renewable Energy

 Jody Beasley, the general manager of Saft America’s Jacksonville plant, has worked for battery manufacturers almost 30 years.
 He’s a veteran of the battery business.
-Given this perspective, it’s interesting to hear that Beasley believes the work he’s doing right now at Saft Jacksonville is some of the coolest work he’s ever done.
+Given this perspective, it’s interesting that Beasley believes the work he’s doing right now at Saft Jacksonville is some of the coolest work he’s ever done.

 “We’re changing the world,” Beasley said, simply.

-Changing the world.
 That’s a big claim, but the work quietly going on at Saft’s Jacksonville plant where lithium-ion batteries are manufactured actually qualifies.